MathieuMonneret/test-gateway/index.md

 1. (optional) open the top cover of the gateway and inser a SIM card as shown in the picture bellow:
 ![inside of the gateway](inside.png)
-2. Connect the gateway's WAN port to a router's LAN port.
+2. Connect the gateway's WAN port to a router's LAN port and connect your computer to the router.
-3. Connect your computer to the router.
+3. Find The IP adress of the gateway and SSH login with the following credentials:
-4. find The IP adress of the gateway (Ethernet Port), and use it to SSH login with the following credentials:
+   If you can't find the right IP address see Troubleshouting bellow

    `login: root`
    `password: root`

-5. (Optional) LTE configuration:
+4. (Optional) LTE configuration:

    **APN:** `fw_setenv apn "XXXXXXXX"`